Lies, votes and Martin Cullen: What is the government up to?

 Conclusion?
 The government are changing the electoral system for motives unknown.
 The arrogance expressed, and the determination shown is not indicative of rational politics, or giving two shits about the democratic rights of the Irish people.
 There must be a motive, a reason why Cullen is being so arrogant.
 One theory, the long held Fianna Fail wish to get rid of Proportional Representation.
 Another, corruption.
 Another, downright and outright stupidity.

-3 thoughts on “Lies, votes and Martin Cullen: What is the government up to?”
+3 responses to “Lies, votes and Martin Cullen: What is the government up to?”